Azure/azure-sdk/_posts/2019-08-06-java-preview2.md

 - Added new user credential types, allowing authentication within client applications.

+### Event Hubs

+- Added batch send capabilities.
+- Added a new EventProcessor for receiving events as an early preview.

 ### Key Vault

 - Added support for cryptographic operations (such as sign, verify, encrypt, and decrypt) using KeyVault keys.
+- Added support for challenge based authentication.

+## Storage

+- Added support for Azure Files and Azure Queue Storage.

 ## Need help?
 * For reference documentation visit the [Azure SDK for Java documentation](https://azure.github.io/azure-sdk-for-java/track2reports/index.html).